CUTR-at-USF/gtfs-realtime-validator/ADDING_NEW_RULES.md

         GtfsRealtime.VehicleDescriptor.Builder vehicleDescriptorBuilder = GtfsRealtime.VehicleDescriptor.newBuilder();
         vehicleDescriptorBuilder.setId("1");

-        // The below code adds the above VehicleDescriptor to a VehiclePosition entity, and builds a new GTFS-realtime message that contains that entity vehiclePositionBuilder.setVehicle(vehicleDescriptorBuilder.build());
+        // The below code adds the above VehicleDescriptor to a VehiclePosition entity, and builds a new GTFS Realtime message that contains that entity vehiclePositionBuilder.setVehicle(vehicleDescriptorBuilder.build());
         feedEntityBuilder.setVehicle(vehiclePositionBuilder.build());
         feedMessageBuilder.setEntity(0, feedEntityBuilder.build());

     }

-We now have a GTFS-realtime feed with a single `VehiclePosition` message.
+We now have a GTFS Realtime feed with a single `VehiclePosition` message.
 Note that the `vehiclePositionBuilder` we're adding the `VehicleDescriptor` has already been declared and initialized in the class we're extending, which is `FeedMessageTest`.
 This cuts down on the boilerplace code in each unit test.

 Now let's run our test data through the `vehicleValidator` to actually validate it using the rule we just wrote: